Donklord/BrewAssist/README.md

 ### Code Overview ###

-There is two main packages to this project.
+There is two main packages in this project; com.Ingredients and com.BrewAsist.

 <h4><b> com.Ingredients </b></h4>
 This package contains five classes, one for each ingredient type and one for beer styles.; Extract Ingredients (Liquid and Dry Malt Extract), Whole Grain (Malted barley), hops, yeast and beer styles.
 Each class contains the following methods.